oelizondo/learn-git/readme.md

 * [Git for Windows](https://git-scm.com/download/win)

+Additionally, for windows, I'd recommend checking out this script, it's for turning Windows into a full development machine.

 I recommend downloading GitBash (which comes with the installation) as well to have a more *nix terminal and make things easier.

-If you're on a *nix machine, such as Linux or OSX, then you've nothing to worry about, git already comes with your machine.
+If you're on a *nix machine, such as Linux or OSX, then you've got nothing to worry about, git already comes with your machine.

 In case you want to update it, or in the unusual case it's not there, then run: